Why did I become an adept?

 Also I ‘chose’ to be born a Pisces, which in the West is considered a joke.
 Pisces tend to be over-imaginative and strongly intuitive “dreamers”.
 As puritan values dictate being materially “productive”, Piscean insights are generally scorned.

-My family situation was offset by being born in a beautiful location, in lovely Marblehead Massachusetts with pristine air, surrounded by ocean and harbor, and having a perfect four season climate in New England.
+My family situation was offset by being born in a beautiful location, lovely Marblehead Massachusetts with pristine air, surrounded by ocean and harbor, and having a perfect four season climate- buffering maritime its rare to have bitter coldness.

 I loved nature and the earth, and it loved me back.

-When Mother really broke down, around age 5, I was child-napped by her and taken to California to live with her parents.
+When Mother really broke down, around age 5, I was unexpectedly taken by her to California, under pretenses, to live with her parents.
 This was the beginning of a series of cross-country moves.
 What broke my heart was Dad hiring a detective to kidnap my brother back- but not me.
 She also left my only doll.
-According to psychologists today, that alone can feel like death.
+According to psychologists today, that alone can feel like death to a five year-old.

 I retreated into a protective shell.
 Despite having learned early on how to walk on eggshells and observe and predict her moods, I still got almost daily corporal punishments- with her furious.
 Staying out of trouble, I became an excellent reader and buried myself in books from all genres.
-My favorites were fairy tales, fables, and Russian literature- all descriptors of often harsh circumstances.
+My favorites were fairy tales, fables, and Russian literature- all descriptors of often harsh circumstances with their fragments of wisdom even if humorless.

 My diverse city school was my salvation.
 Although once I learned our oleander hedge was poisonous I flirted with eating them (luckily ‘they’ said “no”).
 I was seven.